Can I Change My Home Insurance Policy in the Middle of the Year?

 Once you've found a new homeowners insurance company, changing is a seamless process.
-Follow these steps to avoid any heartache and headaches that come with gaps in coverage.
+Follow these steps to avoid any headaches that come with gaps in coverage.

 - Step 1 – Fill out an application for the new insurance policy.
-After getting back your rates, you can compare coverage options to the market and what is in your current plan -- see Step 2.
+After getting back your rates, you can compare coverage options to the market and what is in your current plan.

-- Step 2 – Review your current homeowners insurance policy: you want to check your coverage and make sure the plan you're changing to isn't just sacrificing coverage for the lower price -- unless you are looking for a more slimmed-down coverage option.
+- Step 2 – Review your current homeowners insurance policy: check your coverage and make sure the new plan isn't just sacrificing coverage for the lower price -- unless you are looking for a more slimmed-down coverage option.

 - Step 3 – Contact your current homeowners insurance company: You'll need to inform them when you'd like your policy to end.
 How a provider accepts notification can vary.
 Some prefer it in writing.
 Others prefer it to happen over the phone.
 Either way, it's usually a simple statement that says, "I would like to terminate my coverage on [Cancel Date]."

 - Step 5 – Make sure you're covered continuously.
 You'll want to make sure the start date for your new policy is on the day that your current policy finishes.
 You do not want to miss even ONE second of coverage, especially when you consider the average home insurance claim cost in 2017 was $15,532.
-If you aren't covered, and something happens on that lapse period, you would be entirely responsible for damages.
+If you aren't covered, and something happens during that lapse period, you are responsible for the damages.

 Will I Get a Refund from My Homeowners Insurance Company?

 Technically, yes.
 Your current insurance provider will send you a check refunding you the pro-rata unused portion of your policy term -- as long as you cancel after the first 60 days.
 Note: you often cannot get back your down payment if you pay your policy in installments.
-All taxes and fees cannot be refunded.
-Examples fees in your home insurance policy:
+Any taxes and fees cannot be refunded.
+Typical fees in your home insurance policy: